VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 Nice try Google, but I say **NO** to Jetpack Pagination.
 It's match easier to implement custom mechanism which handles exactly what you need.
 How to do it?
-Stay tuned and I'll show to you soon.
+Stay tuned and I'll show it to you soon.